What Is ‘Commission’ in Real Estate?

 If you’re an investor, for example, you could let the agent know that you’ll be requiring their services for several transactions.
 They may lower their commission due to the volume of business they’ll receive from you.

-Learn More About Real Estate on the Paperless Pipeline Blog
+Learn More about Real Estate on the Paperless Pipeline Blog

 Always remember that the expertise you’re receiving from your agent is priceless and could be the difference between selling your home or struggling aimlessly to navigate the property market.